ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/load-balancing/load-balancer-with-haproxy-ssl-termination.md

+---
-# Load Balancer with HAProxy SSL Termination
+title: Load Balancer with HAProxy SSL Termination
+sidebar_position: 2
+---

 Load Balancer is the sister of cluster so If you make Ant Media Server instances run in Cluster Mode.
 Then a load balancer will be required to balance the load.
 In this documentation, you will learn how to install HAProxy Load Balancer with SSL termination.